 The last few months has forced us to challenge these abstract or cliched ideas of what a leadership is.
 The pandemic has played its part in accelerating the stripping back of those layers of presenteeism we’d grown familiar with; the suits have disappeared, for one, and the visibility of hierarchical structures has been much diminished with so many people working from home.
 What we’ve learned is that these images we conjure up often simply play to stereotype, and that’s never helpful.
 However, what we now have to really consider is how leadership looks for all of us.

 Aren’t many – if not all of us – leaning on our leadership skills in one way or another?
 We may not be leading a team of people, but we’re certainly having to draw on that pool of skills and qualities that leaders use day to day.
 We’re having to use our negotiation skills in our conversations with stakeholders, we’re having to level up our powers of persuasion to ensure we secure crucial internal buy-in, and we’re having to listen to – and act on – what our customers really want from us.
-Many of us are leading on a critical area in our organization, so does that not make us leaders in some way?
+Many of us are leading on a critical area in our organisation, so does that not make us leaders in some way?

 It’s for this reason we do a disservice when we don’t develop leaders at all levels.
 It’s never just about the C-suite.
-It’s about increasing leadership capability across the whole organization, to ensure that your people are primed to lead through whatever challenges the future presents.
+It’s about increasing leadership capability across the whole organisation, to ensure that your people are primed to lead through whatever challenges the future presents.